Unilever to drop fossil fuels from cleaning products by 2030 | Business

 Unilever to drop fossil fuels from cleaning products by 2030

-Unilever Plc said on Wednesday it would invest 1 billion euros to eliminate fossil fuels from its cleaning products by 2030, cutting down on carbon emissions created by the chemicals used in making the products.
-The household goods conglomerate behind the Omo, Cif, Sunlight and Domestos brands said that, instead of petrochemicals, the products would substitute constituents created from plants and other biological sources, marine sources such as algae and waste materials.
+Unilever Plc said on Wednesday it would invest 1 billion euros to eliminate fossil fuels from its cleaning products by 2030, cutting the carbon emissions created by the chemicals used in making the products.
+The household goods conglomerate behind the Omo, Cif, Sunlight and Domestos brands said that, instead of petrochemicals, the products would use constituents created from plants and other biological sources, marine sources such as algae and waste materials.

-Chemicals used in its cleaning and laundry products make up 46% of the company's Home Care division's carbon emissions across their lifecyle, and the switch - which Unilever said it is the first company to commit to - will cut those emissions by a fifth.
-Unilever's total greenhouse gas footprint is about 100 million metric tonnes of carbon dioxide equivalents globally.
+Chemicals in its cleaning and laundry products make up 46% of its Home Care division's carbon emissions across their life cycle.
+The switch - which Unilever said it is the first company to commit to - will cut those emissions by a fifth.

+Surfactants, or de-greasing agents, are the biggest petroleum-derived components, Peter ter Kulve, Unilever's president of Home Care, told Reuters.
+He said the company was working with small biotech companies and chemical makers such as Dow Chemical to create environment friendly product formulations.

+"The writing is on the wall.. the next phase is industry change in chemicals and cleaning agents ....many of these big suppliers still have a lot of capital still locked in the old carbon economy," he said.
+Unilever said its 1 billion euro investment would be used to finance biotechnology research and carbon dioxide utilisation, as well as boost the production of biodegradable and water-efficient product formulations.

 - READ MORE ON: